drush211/Speedruns/Games/Final_Fantasy_4/Guides/Paladin_Run.md

 The next few sections will be general info on useful techniques used in the run.
 For more detailed info, follow the links to the more informative guides.

+### Seed 92

+Seed 92 references the RNG seed that you can get to ensure favorable encounters throughout the run.
+There are 255 possible seeds, all with different amount of steps to take before encountering a battle.
+92 has no battles through Mist Dragon and then very favorable fights after that as well.
+This [video][92 Seed Tutorial] can show you how to get seed 92 consistently enough to be useful.

 ### Run Buffering

 Running in battles where you can’t run halts the ATB while the “can’t run”